oreillymedia/production-resources/oriole/index.md

 # Tips for Writing the Notebook Content<a name="tips"></a>

 * The Oriole notebook should read like an article.
 Make sure the notebook "stands alone" with subtitles and headers, with  text referring to what the blocks do.
-Feel free to mention specifics in the text that you may not have time for in the video (which should be kept to 30 minutes).
+Feel free to mention specifics in the text that you may not have time for in the video (which should be kept between 20-30 minutes).

 * Find a balance between short code blocks and making sure there is output for code blocks.
 If the code is too long, break it into multiple blocks.

-Be sure to explicitly talk about each block and mention running each block specifically during recording.
+* Be sure to *explicitly* mention when the user should click Run during recording.
+The user does not see you scrolling and clicking through the notebook - they respond to your audio cues.

 * Keep output to a reasonable length.
 For rows, 3-5 should suffice.
 For columns, display just the ones you are talking about if not all are relevant.